• Home

 SECTION 6 Homespun Yarn

-1. Each skein needs to be spun by the entrant alone and wound neatly with the two ends of the skein tied together.
+1. Each skein needs to be spun by the entrant alone& wound neatly with the 2 ends of the skein tied together.

 2. Secure a tag on each skein indicating the fiber content.

-3. Skeins should be at least 2 ounces and securely tied in 3 places.
+3. Skeins should be at least 2 ounces & securely tied in 3 places.

 CLASS PREMIUMS